aimclub/AutoTM/README.md

 ## Distributed version

 Distributed version to run experiments on kubernetes is available in ```autotm-distributed``` brunch.
+Still this version is in development stage and will be transfered to separate repository.

 ## Citation